BeamMP/Docs/docs/en/beamng/snippets.md

 #### introPopupMission

-introPopupMission is almost identical to introPopupCareer, but requires defining buttons rather than picking a preset for buttons.
+introPopupMission is almost identical to introPopupCareer, but needs buttons to be defined rather than picking a preset for buttons.

-If multiple pages are provided, or the hook is triggered multiple times, then the pages are combined into the same popup.
-If the hook is triggered while a introPopup is active, then it is displayed in a separate popup after the existing popup is closed.

 Button styles are combined as *bng-button-*`style`.
 Built-in button styles are: